Frequently Asked Questions.

 What do I wear to class?

-Wear comfortable pants and a T-shirt and it is advisable to bring indoor shoes.
-No outdoor shoes are permitted on the training areas.
+Wear comfortable pants and a T-shirt and it is advisable to bring wrestling boots or martial arts shoes if you have them.
+No other shoes are permitted on the training areas.
 You may go in bare or stocking feet if you wish but be advised that the floors can be slippery when wearing socks and some of the kicks can be uncomfortable with unprotected feet.

 Will I need equipment?

 Yes.
-For your first class all that is really needed is indoor shoes.
-By the second class it is advisable to bring a Jock or a Gill.
-Eventually as you progress you will need shin guards for practicing kick defences.
-Boxing mits, and a mouth guard will be required when you progress to sparing practice.
+It is advisable to bring a Jock or a Gill.
+You also may wish to purchase wrestling boots or martial arts shoes if you do not wish to train in bear or stocking feet.
+As running shoes are not permitted on the mats.
+Eventually as you progress you will need shin guards for practicing kick defenses.
+Boxing mitts, and a mouth guard will be required when you progress to sparing practice.

 Why Krav Maga?